Metropolis of Kyiv: Orthodox metropolis

 After that, Khmelnytskyi began to conduct active negotiations with representatives of the Moscow tsar.
 However, from the very beginning of the negotiations, Moscow gave a special place to the subordination of the Ukrainian church to itself.
-Moscow viewed the Pereiaslav agreement not only as a political but also as a religious union, and began measures to gain full control of the Metropolitanate of Kyiv.
-Despite the insistence of Moscow representatives, the hetman did not include in the Pereiaslav Treaty on the subordination of the Metropolitanate of Kyiv to the Moscow patriarch.
+Moscow viewed the Pereiaslav agreement not only as a political but also as a religious union, and began measures to gain full control of the Metropolis of Kiev.
+Despite the insistence of Moscow representatives, the hetman did not include in the Pereiaslav Treaty on the subordination of the Metropolis of Kiev to the Moscow patriarch.
 In addition, the higher Ukrainian Orthodox clergy were wary of the new treaty and rapprochement with Moscow.
 Referring to their duties before the Ecumenical Patriarch of Constantinople, Metropolitan Kosiv and the bishops present at the council refused to swear allegiance to the Tsar of Moscow.
 But Moscow officials continued to pursue their policies.
-On the day of the arrival of the tsar's envoy Buturlin to Kyiv, 16 January 1654, Metropolitan Kosiv conducted a prayer service in St. Sophia Cathedral.
+On the day of the arrival of the tsar's envoy Buturlin to Kiev, 16 January 1654, Metropolitan Kosiv conducted a prayer service in St. Sophia Cathedral.
 After the prayer, Buturlin reproachfully asked the metropolitan why he "never beat or wrote to His Tsarist Majesty's forehead about the accession of Ukraine, and did not seek His royal mercy for himself."

 The Moscow patriarch accepted the title of "patriarch of Greater, Lesser and White Rus."
 The Moscow churches held a service so that "the throne of Kyiv would unite with the God-ordained throne of Moscow," and the Moscow voivodes began to establish their order in Ukrainian cities.
 After all these events, not only the Ukrainian Orthodox clergy, but also the Cossack officers and the hetman began to reconsider their relations with Moscow.
 After the death of Metropolitan Kosiv in April 1657, Khmelnytskyi did not inform the tsar about the dismissal of the metropolitan chair, but appointed Lazar Baranovych, Bishop of Chernihiv, as the temporary vicar of the metropolis, and appointed the election of a new metropolitan for August 15.
 But on 27 July 1657, Hetman Bohdan Khmelnytskyi died.